Wander Franco Player Props: Rays vs. Nationals

 - The Nationals' 5.01 team ERA ranked 29th among all league pitching staffs.

-- When he last appeared on Wednesday, Oct.
-5, the 30-year-old righty threw in relief and went six innings against the Washington Nationals.
+- When he last appeared on Saturday, Oct.
+1, the 30-year-old righty started the game and went 3 1/3 innings against the Los Angeles Dodgers.

 © 2023 Data Skrive.
 All rights reserved.